Amaan310/Gwalior-Traffic-Forecaster/README.md

 # Gwalior-Traffic-Forecaster 🚗

 A **location-based smart traffic prediction system** built using **Streamlit**, designed to estimate **real-time traffic conditions and travel time** between two locations in **Gwalior, Madhya Pradesh**.
-The application helps users make **better route and travel decisions** by visualizing traffic status and routes interactively on a map.

 🔗 **Live App:** https://gwalior-traffic-forecaster.streamlit.app